 The responsibility lies with the employees, students and visitors of Minot State University to abide by this policy.
 A student in violation should be reported to the vice president for student affairs.
 An employee in violation should be reported to his or her supervisor.
 Repeated violation by a student will result in disciplinary action as outlined in the Student Conduct Policy Handbook.
-Repeated violation by employees will result in disciplinary action as outlined in the Student conduct Policy.
+Repeated violation by employees will result in disciplinary action as outlined in applicable State Board of Higher Education policies.
 Visitors who persist in noncompliance must be directed off university grounds.